John Fisher, 1st Baron Fisher: First Sea Lord (1904–1910)

 After spending September and the first half of October on the continent Fisher took office as First Sea Lord on 20 October 1904.
 The appointment came with a house in Queen Anne's Gate, but Fisher also leased Langham House, Ham where the family lived until his retirement.
 In June 1905 he was appointed to the Order of Merit (OM), in December he was promoted Admiral of the Fleet.

 Fisher was brought into the Admiralty to reduce naval budgets, and to reform the navy for modern war.
 Amidst massive public controversy, he ruthlessly sold off 90 obsolete and small ships and put a further 64 into reserve, describing them as "too weak to fight and too slow to run away", and "a miser's hoard of useless junk".
 This freed up crews and money to increase the number of large modern ships in home waters.
 The navy estimate for 1905 was reduced by £3.5 million on the previous year's total of £36.8 million despite new building programs and greatly increased effectiveness.
 Naval expenditure fell from 1905 to 1907, before rising again.
 By the end of Fisher's tenure as First Sea Lord expenditure had returned to 1904 levels.

 He was a driving force behind the development of the fast, all-big-gun battleship, and chaired the Committee on Designs which produced the outline design for the first modern battleship, HMS Dreadnought.
 His committee also produced a new type of cruiser in a similar style to Dreadnought with a high speed achieved at the expense of armour protection.
 This became the battlecruiser, the first being HMS Invincible.
 He also encouraged the introduction of submarines into the Royal Navy, and the conversion from a largely coal-fuelled navy to an oil-fuelled one.
-He had a long-running public feud with another admiral, Charles Beresford.
+He had a long-running public feud with another admiral, Lord Charles Beresford.